Norbert Poehlke: Crimes

-After Cordula's death, Poehlke began a series of robberies and bank robberies, three of which proceeded in the same pattern: First, he lured a random victim in a remote rest area to get into his vehicle.
+After Cordula's death, Poehlke began a series of murders and bank robberies, three of which proceeded in the same pattern: First, he lured a random victim in a remote rest area to get into his vehicle.
 He killed his victims with his service weapon, a Walther P5, by shooting them in the head.
 After the crime, he would drive with the stolen vehicle to a bank to rob them.
-Masked, he smashed the windows of the ticket counter with a sledgehammer, robbed cash, and then escaped with the other vehicle.
+Masked, he smashed the windows of the ticket counter with a sledgehammer, robbed cash, and then escaped with the victim’s vehicle.

 The series of murders displaced the residents of Heilbronn-Ludwigsburg for more than a year.
 The unknown perpetrator was soon dubbed in the media as the "Hammer-Killer", although the sledgehammer was not the actual murder weapon.

 On 3 May 1984, 47-year-old engineer and commercial traveller Siegfried Pfitzer from Aschaffenburg was found dead, shot in the head, at a highway rest stop in Marbach.
 His car, found a quarter-mile from his body, was linked to a bank robbery the same day in Erbstetten.
 The assailant had smashed the teller window with a sledgehammer, and taken the money on the other side.
 Despite extensive police investigations, the initial search for the perpetrator was unsuccessful.

 On 21 December, 37-year-old Eugene Wethey, an English expatriate living in Nuremberg, was found shot dead in a rest stop near Grossbottwar.
 A week later, Wethey's car was used in a bank robbery in Cleebronn by a man wielding a sledgehammer.

 On 22 July 1985, 26-year-old Wilfried Scheider was found shot dead in a parking lot in Beilstein-Schmidhausen.
 He was shot with a Walther P5 pistol, a common police-issue pistol.
 The victim's car was found at the scene of a bank robbery in Spiegelberg.